jmdiegel707/Vex-2023-34-Notebook/README.md

 ### November 15, 2023
 11th practice

 Could not fix the resistance on the axle.
 Constructed a prototype locking mechanism for the elevation mechanism.
-It uses a gear and a plate locked in a position where the plate sticks into the teeth at an angle where they can slip past one way, but sticks straight into the teeth if they rotate the other way. x
+It uses a gear and a plate locked in a position where the plate sticks into the teeth at an angle where they can slip past one way, but sticks straight into the teeth if they rotate the other way.